 The Los Angeles Lakers point guard and global basketball star announced he was HIV positive.
 Without going into much detail, he disclosed he contracted the disease through one of his many sexual partners throughout his playing career.

-A widely stigmatized and murky topic at the time, Magic immediately retired from the NBA.
+A widely stigmatized and murky topic at the time, the iconic basketball player immediately retired from the NBA.

-To his right sat his wife Cookie Johnson — a place eternally reserved for her.
+To his right sat his wife Cookie Johnson -- a place especially reserved for her.

 Magic Johnson's Wife Cookie Johnson

-Forty-five days later, Magic confessed his diagnosis to his wife.
-Cookie was pregnant at the time and had to be tested for herself and the couple’s unborn child.
+Forty-five days later, the NBA player confessed his HIV diagnosis to his wife.
+Cookie was pregnant at the time and had to be tested for herself and the couple's unborn child.
 Fortunately, the test came back negative.

-While EJ was Cookie’s first child, Magic had previously fathered a son, Andre Johnson, in 1981.
-Andre was raised by his mother Melissa Mitchell, but Magic made it a point for his oldest son to visit him each summer.
-Magic and Cookie adopted a daughter, Elisa, in 1995.
+While EJ was Cookie's first child, Magic had previously fathered a son, Andre Johnson, in 1981.
+Andre was raised by his mother Melissa Mitchell, but the 12-time NBA All-Star made it a point for his oldest son to visit him each summer.
+Magic and Cookie adopted a daughter, Elisa Johnson, in 1995.

 "It scared me to death.
 I mean, I fell to my knees," Cookie told [Good Morning America] co-anchor Robin Roberts.
 "We both fell on our knees and we started crying."